Picratol

 Picratol is a high explosive mixture, comprising 52% 'Explosive D' and 48% TNT.
 It has a detonation velocity of approximately 6,972 metres per second.
 Picratol has no civilian applications.
-It was exclusively intended for military use and was especially popular during the Second World War.
-The basic advantage of Picratol is its insensitivity to shock.
-As a result, it proved useful as the main explosive filling in armour-piercing shells and aerial bombs.
+It was exclusively intended for military use and was in use in the US during the Second World War.

+Two basic advantages of Picratol is its insensitivity to shock and ability to be loaded into ammunition by pouring a melted sludge.
+As a result, it proved useful as the main explosive filling in armour-piercing aerial bombs.
+The main application was the American 2000-lb semi-AP bomb M103.

 Picratol is an obsolete explosive and is therefore unlikely to be encountered, except in the form of legacy munitions and unexploded ordnance.